California Burrito Co - CBC

 Burritos in Buenos Aires?

-As a quick aside, for those of you who don’t know Saltshaker, he writes a food-themed blog with excellent, regular reviews of restaurants in Buenos Aires, in addition to recipes (he is also a chef by trade - with his own ‘closed doors’ restaurant called Casa Saltshaker) and his thoughts on life in BA.
-He really knows his stuff when it comes to food and, from my experience up to now, a Saltshaker thumbs-up for a restaurant means you are in for an excellent meal.
+As a quick aside, for those of you who don’t know Saltshaker, he writes a food-themed blog with excellent, regular reviews of restaurants in Buenos Aires, in addition to recipes (he is also a chef by trade – with his own ‘closed doors’ restaurant called Casa Saltshaker) and his thoughts on life in BA.
+He really knows his stuff when it comes to food, so a Saltshaker thumbs-up for a restaurant means you are in for an excellent meal.

 Yes, that’s right, Burritos in Buenos Aires

-The restaurant is very clean, sleek and modern looking, and based on the pedestrian street of Lavalle in the ‘bajo’ (low, sloping down to the river) area of Buenos Aires City Center.
-The set-up is as follows: you mosey on in up to the counter and order your choice of either a California burrito, a fajita burrito (has peppers & onions instead of beans), a veggie burrito, or 2 tacos.
+The restaurant is very clean, sleek and modern looking, and based on the pedestrian street of Lavalle in the bajo (low, sloping down to the river) area of Buenos Aires City Center.
+The set-up is as follows: you head up to the counter and order your combo: select either a California burrito, a fajita burrito (has peppers & onions instead of beans), a veggie burrito, or 2 tacos (each combo includes a beverage).
 Then you proceed to select your meat (grilled steak, grilled chicken, beef strips or braised pork) if not going veggie; decide on your extras from a list of rice, beans, cheese, salads, sour cream and guacamole; and finally your sauce, including the spicy rojo, and the even spicier fuego, in addition to some tamer offerings.

 It’s all put together in front of your hungry eyes, wrapped up in foil and chucked into a basket.
-Pay the man (a very respectable 12 pesos, including a soda or mineral water), and you’re off to your table to wolf it down with you bare hands, making a lot of lovely juicy mess in the process (my only gripe with CBC is that they didn’t give me enough napkins first time round and I was too hungry to go back to the counter and ask for more!).
+Pay the man at the register and you’re off to your table to wolf it down with you bare hands, making a lot of lovely juicy mess in the process.

-Just like Burritos in the US, only in Buenos Aires.
-Honestly!
+Just like Burritos in the US, only in Buenos Aires

 The staff (see right) in CBC are also very friendly, a mix of the American owners and Argentine staff, and they do an excellent job of packaging up your burrito in front of you, advising you on what extras they have, and I am sure, for visitors to Buenos Aires, that there would always be an English speaker on hand to help out if you are feeling a little lost trying to order.